divad1998/jwt/README.md

 ### ***ABOUT***
-This library for development environments which provides the necessary JWT configuration for securing your Spring boot API with JWT.
+A library for development environments which provides the necessary JWT configuration for securing your Spring boot API with JWT.
 ###### Provided configuration:
 1. Authentication: creates jwt token with userdetails, secret-key, expiration time and issuer (using a JWTService class)
 2. Authorization: validates token for expiration and any related issue (using a JWTFIlter class)